-We've covered the signs of burnout and how to prevent it, but what if you’re already suffering from the condition?
+We've covered the signs of burnout and how to prevent it.
+But what if you’re already suffering from the condition?
 How do you deal with it and turn things around to get better?
-If you’re suffering from burnout, then you need to go through various stages of recovery…
+If you’re suffering from burnout, then you need to go through various stages of recovery.

 Recovery Stage One: Be pro-active

 Burnout is often the result of issues in the workplace or problems with clients.
 In which case, be pro-active and make the necessary changes to improve the situation.
-You’ll feel much better if you actually do something about it, rather than allowing things to get worse.
+You’ll feel much better if you do something about it, rather than allowing things to get worse.
 Change is good.

 Recovery Stage Two: Find support

 Burnout can make you isolate yourself from the world.
-But instead of hiding under your duvet, turn to family and friends for support.
+But instead of hiding under your duvet, turn to family and friends for help.
 Don’t be ashamed to admit that you’re suffering and share your problems with loved ones.

 Recovery Stage Three: Reassess your life